willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

       - managing use of commodity parts
         - configuration of services
         - orchestration of commodity parts
+    - execute code
+      - compute platform
+      >> intentionally abbreviated chain here, not focusing on operation as much as development
     - understanding business domain
       - understanding business vertical & customer context
     - evaluating products
       - understanding products and services available

+## The Map

+- Overlaying the chain of activities and dependencies onto the map, and moving the components into the areas that I think best suit the level of innovation versus commodity effort, we can then create the basic map.

+- Describe each part and why it lives where it lives on the evolution axis

+## Using the Map

+- Getting this far means we can start to have debates about the placement of components, what it means that they are in that position and what it would mean if they moved.
+Generally speaking, most things move to the right as over time they become commoditised, so how might that impact the practices and skills of our software developer?

-undifferentiated heavy lifting being reduced
+### Undifferentiated heavy lifting being reduced
   >> examples of map for sentiment analysis before AWS Comprehend and after
   - parts we have to do but which are low value are often more commoditisable
     - people build generic service from other generic services and solve generic problems

-glue code being reduced to configuration
+### Glue code being reduced to configuration
-  - custom effort which exists lower down between commodity/product parts will be eaten by platforms
+  - Custom effort which exists lower down between commodity/product parts will be eaten by platforms
       - AWS, Azure etc will eat these parts, especially product integration/configuration/management
   - innovate, leverage, commoditise being done by platform providers not just on products to managed services

+### Similar patterns can be observed with the code execution sub-chain
+  - code execution depends on packaging, state management, scaling, operational metrics etc etc
+  - all of these things are becoming more commoditised at varying levels
+  - k8s managed services taking a lot of infra with it, though creates its own additional work
+  - AWS Lambda takes a great deal more things off to the right
+  - can use same patterns for identifying and reacting to this if you are in the operations space
+  - move up the chain towards observability of existing platforms, more in configuration and integration

-dependency on deconstruction of problem into solved problems and unsolved problems
+### Deconstruction of problem into solved problems and unsolved problems
-  - lots of value in having involvement in breaking down problem into one of composition
+  - There is lots of value in having involvement in breaking down problem into one of composition.
+Making sense of the things needed to meet the user need will make parts of the decision-making easier so you can take advantage of existing services and commodities to avoid wasting time and money.
+  - Understanding which parts exist already and what would make them feasible or infeasible to adopt is very useful.
+Part of this is understanding you gain from experience of building systems, and part of it you get from doing analysis and investigation into what are the new 'hot' languages or practices or tools; into actively considering alternatives to the solutions you already know.
+Keeping up to date with the tech landscape is more than a full time job.
+  - In fact being able to use Wardley Maps to help directly identify the types of components needed to meet a user need and to then be able to show which parts are custom vs commodity can help with the business cases for future work.

-increased dependency on composition of solved parts
+### Increased dependency on composition of solved parts
-  - with increased commoditisation, proportionally more work will be in integration and building on top
+  - I expect this will shift in weight from writing a custom made application and pulling two libraries into it and co-ordinating the calls and marshalling data into the different formats, to something more like configuring the plugin for one product to make it export data to the other product's API.
+  - With increased commoditisation, proportionally more work will be in integration and building on top.
+However changing from owning the execution context of that integration within your application to having to deal with it being externalised means an increase in demand for skills in things like undertanding integration patterns, in building tolerant clients with retry logic, in creating resilient server endpoints which produce data streams from multiple regions, and figuring out the correct way to determine if the integrations have failed and how to monitor/alert on that.

-business domain knowledge still remains
+### Business domain knowledge still remains mostly on the left
-  - translating someone's problems into a definition we can agree on and deciding which parts to solve is very hard
+  - Translating someone's problems into a definition we can agree on that can be expressed either with code or with composition of components, and deciding which parts to solve ourselves is actually very hard.
-  - parts that are unlikely to go away are tied closest to the problem domain
-  - parts that are unique to your problem are least appetising for other people to try and commoditise
-    - unless they are a direct competitor in your exact target market
-  - overly generic systems and no-code works only for parts of the problem in the generic area
-    - writing code isn't going away, but writing code to turn XML into JSON certainly would
+  - The parts that are unique to your problem domain are least appetising for other people to try and commoditise, unless they are a direct competitor in your exact target market.
+Even so, specificity to your approach or customer is going to stymie any attempt at external parties competing on this.
+If you're working out what kind of documentation requirements to tell a user to supply in support of their first passport application, based on the current governmental policy and the current state of the user's application and the circumstances in which they are applying, this is not likely to be something that is suitable for others to attempt to commoditise.
+Amazon Elastic Intelligent Passport Documentation Service seems pretty unlikely.
+  - If however you're spending a large amount of time writing logic (and unit tests, right?) for a component in an insurance quoting system that calculates compound interest on a recurring missed premium payment then you're in 'there's a library on npm for that' territory.
+  - Every so often we hear the threats of the 'low code' or 'no code' platforms, offering business users "configurability" without developers.
+These systems work for overly generic use cases, for the 'form builder' type of applications and going off the beaten track tends to result in pain and suffering.
+Some businesses, especially as these things improve in complexity and configurability, will take advantage of these but the more complex they get then the closer they become to simply a DSL over another programming language.
+A wise man once said 'DSL means write code in one language and read stack traces in another'.
+Writing code isn't going to go away, but writing code to turn an XML object into a JSON object and other equally low-customer-value type stuff certainly should.

 if you get it wrong, someone else will figure out how to compose it better and replace your custom work
   - reassess where the parts you've built really are on evolution scale